 - Prior to the 2011 12 income year all buildings and structures were depreciated by an allowable percentage. - Between the 2012 and 2020 income years, depreciation on buildings was reduced to 0% where buildings have an estimated useful life of 50 years or more.
-This applied to both commercial and residential properties, including leasehold property, and regardless of when the building was acquired. - For the 2021 and subsequent income years, the depreciation rates of 2% DV and 1.5% SL were introduced for non-residential buildings with an estimated useful life of 50 years or more. - The IR 265 tables provide the useful life year for each building and structure type.
-Generally all buildings and structures categories are 50 years or more, except for the likes of exterior signage, swimming pools and fences and wooden retaining walls.
-Canopies and awnings are fit-out categories. - In construction terminology when fit-out assets are 'in books separately from building costs' the 'building' is those elements comprising the frame (eg. concrete & steel frame, concrete/timber floors, structural walls and stairs) and the building envelope (eg. roof, exterior walls and windows/doors). - Structures are also classified as the likes of bridges, dams, roads, tunnels and wharves.
+This applied to both commercial and residential properties, including leasehold property, and regardless of when the building was acquired. - For the 2021 and subsequent income years, the depreciation rates of 2% DV and 1.5% SL were introduced for non-residential buildings with an estimated useful life of 50 years or more. - From the 2025 income year, these returned to 0%.
+Although a 0% depreciation rate applies to all buildings from 2025, they remain in the tax base.
+When they are sold for more than the book value, an adjustment is required for any depreciation recovery (depreciation previously claimed).